mlochbaum/BQN/implementation/primitive/transpose.md

 A matrix in SIMD registers can be transposed with unpack instructions in a [butterfly](https://en.wikipedia.org/wiki/Butterfly_diagram) pattern.
 This takes `k` layers for a `2⋆k` by `2⋆k` matrix, where each layer pairs up all registers.
 So the asymptotic cost for `n` elements is linear times an extra factor of `4⋆⁼n`.

+Sizes that aren't an even multiple of the kernel side length can be handled either by performing a strided scalar transpose on the leftover bit, or by overlapping kernels.
+I've found that the scalar transpose is slow enough that it only makes sense with a single leftover row or column.

 ### Interleaving

 A single fixed-size kernel breaks down when one axis is smaller than the kernel length.
 Handling these cases well calls for a different strategy that I call interleaving or uninterleaving, depending on orientation.
 Interleaving can transpose a few long rows into a long matrix with short rows, while uninterleaving goes the other way.
 Generally, an approach that works for one can be run backwards to do the other.
 The differences between interleaving and a general kernel are that writes (or reads for uninterleaving) are entirely contiguous, and that the two subarray dimensions aren't the same.
 One dimension is forced by the matrix shape, and the other should be chosen as large as possible while fitting in a register.
 Or multiple registers, if you're brave enough.
 Alignment is a significant annoyance here, unless the smaller axis length is a power of two.